IOnlySpeakMexican/Aztec-Licence-Manager/README.md

 ``/info - This requires one argument, a user ID.
 Use this to get all the information about a user.``

-``/createslot - This Requires three arguements, a user ID, Slot Name, Shop Time(1 = 1 Day).
+``/createslot - This requires three arguements, a user ID, Slot Name, Shop Time(1 = 1 Day).
 Use this to create a slot that will automatically delete over time.``

+``/addtime - This requires three argurements, a user ID, Days (1 = 1 Day), Hours (1 = 1 Hour).
+Use this to add more time to a users whitelist``

+``/removetime - This requires three argurements, a user ID, Days (1 = 1 Day), Hours (1 = 1 Hour).
+Use this to remove time from a users whitelist``

 # Note
 Open the config file and input your discord bot token, server id and designated admin role.